Avdikas/open-arcgis-pro-offline-locators/README.md

 # Disclaimer

-- This project is not affiliated with ESRI inc.
+- This project is not affiliated with Esri Inc.
-- ArcGIS Pro requires a valid ESRI inc. license.
+- ArcGIS Pro requires a valid Esri Inc. license.
-- Generated LOC and LOZ files are ESRI proprietary format and require ESRI inc. software to create or use.
+- Generated LOC and LOZ files are Esri Inc. proprietary format and require Esri Inc. software to create or use.
 - Data accuracy depends on OpenStreetMap and other open datasets.
 - The author assumes no responsibility for geocoding errors or workflow results.